-Diggs School of Dance currently has five teachers with extensive training in all forms of dance.
+Diggs School of Dance currently has six teachers with extensive training in all forms of dance.
 The teachers work together to align curriculum throughout the classes to ensure a quality dance education for the students.

 Debbie Diggs is the owner and operator of Diggs School of Dance.
 Debbie received her dance training from Ballet Florida, Ballet Royal, and the Cecchetti Council of America.
 She has studied with Marie Hale, Lea Darwin, Gus Giordano, Alvin Ailey, Jo Rowan, and Edith Royal.
 Her teacher training has included Dance Masters of America, Cecchetti Council of America, the Vaganova School of Teaching, University of Nebraska, and Kent State University.

 Danile Giesy, Co-Director of Bayside Youth Ballet, began her training in Norfolk, Virginia.
 She has been performing professionally since 1981 and teaching dance since 1983.
 Danile has performed with Chamber Ballet, Ballet Tidewater, Young Audiences of Virginia and Richmond Ballet.
 She has taught for Tidewater Ballet, Chamber Ballet, and the Governor’s School for the Arts, and is currently teaching at TRDance Center and for Sun King Dance.
-Danile is a third generation certified classical Pilates instructor and was recently certified as an EBAS (Elemental Body Alignment System) instructor.
+Danile is a third generation certified classical Pilates instructor and a certified EBAS (Elemental Body Alignment System) instructor.

 Hope Andrews Hunter is a native of Gloucester, Virginia, and began studying at Diggs School of Dance in 1993.
 She performed a variety of solo and ensemble roles in ballets such as Giselle, Nutcracker, and The Snow Maiden with Bayside Youth Ballet.
 Hope attended Shenandoah University and graduated magna cum laude with a bachelor of fine arts in Dance Education and a minor in psychology.
 Hope has choreographed for a variety of musicals and dance companies as well as directed dance programs at two camps in Pennsylvania.
 Hope is the Director of Dance and the Fine and Performing Arts Lead for Woodside High School in Newport News.